 Wendy joined W3C in 2012, after time in legal academia, private practice, and with Electronic Frontier Foundation.
 She splits her time among law, technology, and policy.
 Wendy's legal research focuses on "openness," in the law and technology of online expression, user-innovation, privacy, and anonymity.

 Wendy can also be found at wendy.seltzer.org or wendy.seltzer.is, and at the Lumen Project (formerly known as Chilling Effects Clearinghouse).

-Wendy Seltzer is Policy Counsel and Technology & Society Domain Lead at the World Wide Web Consortium (W3C), where she leads the Consortium's new work development, including on privacy, security, web payments, and social web standards.
+Wendy Seltzer is Policy Counsel and Technology & Society Domain Lead at the World Wide Web Consortium (W3C), where she leads the Consortium's new work development, including on privacy, security, web payments, and related standards.
 As a visiting Fellow with Yale Law School's Information Society Project, she researches openness in intellectual property, innovation, privacy, and free expression online.
-As a Fellow with Harvard's Berkman Center for Internet & Society, Wendy founded and leads the Chilling Effects Clearinghouse, bringing transparency to online takedown demands.
-She serves on the Board of Directors of The Tor Project, promoting privacy and anonymity research, education, and technology; the World Wide Web Foundation, U.S., dedicated to achieving a world in which all people can use the Web to communicate, collaborate and innovate freely.
+As a Fellow with Harvard's Berkman Center for Internet & Society, Wendy founded and leads the Chilling Effects Clearinghouse (now Lumen), bringing transparency to online takedown demands.
+She serves on the Board of Directors of The Tor Project, promoting privacy and anonymity research, education, and technology.
 She seeks to improve technology policy in support of user-driven innovation and communication.